Ananda (album): Commercial performance

 In the United States, Ananda debuted at number one on the Billboard Top Latin Albums chart with first-week sales of 26,000 copies.
 It was Rubio's third number-one album there, following Paulina (2000) and Pau-Latina (2004).
 The album spent 19 weeks on the chart, ultimately earning double platinum (Latin) certification from the Recording Industry Association of America (RIAA) in November, 2006, for shipments in excess of 200,000 copies.
 Additionally, it also debuted at number one on the Latin Pop Albums chart.
 It appeared on the year-end Latin album chart on the Top Latin Albums and Latin Pop Albums, at number 41 and number 15, respectively.
 It charted at number 31 on the Billboard 200, becoming Rubio's second biggest-charted album in the United States, following Border Girl (2002); and the highest debut on the chart for a Rubio Spanish-language album.
 By March 2007, the album has sold 250,000 units in the US.

 In Rubio's native Mexico, Ananda atop on the Mexican Albums Chart on October 10, 2006, just a few days before, it was certified gold by Asociación Mexicana de Productores de Fonogramas y Videogramas (AMPROFON).
 It appeared on the year-end album chart at number 29.
 It sold 50,000 copies physicals, while sold 200,000 ringtones and digital copies.
 In April, 2007 "Tarabú", a music portal and media player developed by Televisa, awarded Rubio with the "Tarabú de Oro" as the artist with the most digital sales, becoming the first artist to receive it award.
 Ananda peaked at number 15 on the Argentine Albums Chart, and was certified platinum by Argentine Chamber of Phonograms and Videograms Producers in 2007; also was certified platinum in others Latin American territories, like Colombia and Puerto Rico.
 Ananda was certified gold or platinum in every Spanish-speaking country where it was released.

 Ananda debuted and peaked at number two on the Spanish Albums Chart.
 The album spent 58 weeks on the chart.
 Within days of release, the Productores de Música de España (PROMUSICAE) certified the album platinum for selling 80,000 copies.
 It appeared on the Spanish year-end album chart in 2006 and 2007, at number 29 and number 49, respectively.
 By the time Gran City Pop was released in June 2009, Ananda had sold 160,000 copies, becoming Rubio's second biggest-sold album there, following Paulina (2000).
 Ananda peaked at number 3 on the Finnish Albums Chart, and stayed there for 11 weeks.

-As of December 2006, the album sold more than 500,000 units, equivalent to downloads, ringtones, ringbacks and digital tracks.
+As of December 2006, the album sold 80,000 copies in the United States and more than 500,000 copies worldwide making it Rubio's fastest selling album.
 As of April 2007, Ananda had sold 600,000 copies worldwide.